ACR-GD/yokandigital-site/replit.md

 # Overview

-This is a full-stack web application for Yokan Digital, a Malaysian digital marketing agency.
-The application is built with a React frontend and Express.js backend, featuring a bilingual (English/Malay) marketing website with contact forms, consultation booking, free SEO/speed testing tools, and comprehensive blog with 12 SEO-optimized posts.
+This is a full-stack web application for Yokan Digital, a web design and marketing agency **specifically targeting interior designers in Selangor and Kuala Lumpur, Malaysia**.
+The application is built with a React frontend and Express.js backend, featuring a bilingual (English/Malay) marketing website with contact forms, consultation booking, and portfolio showcases.
+The messaging is designed to speak directly to interior designers' pain points—getting quality clients, showcasing beautiful work online, and standing out from competitors.
 The app uses a modern tech stack with TypeScript, Tailwind CSS, shadcn/ui components, and Drizzle ORM for database operations.

+# Target Audience
+- Interior designers and design studios in Selangor & Kuala Lumpur
+- Focus areas: Bangsar, Damansara, Mont Kiara, Petaling Jaya
+- Pain points: losing clients to competitors with better websites, invisible online, tire-kickers wasting time, over-reliance on referrals

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Avoid digital marketing jargon.
+Speak the language interior designers understand.

 # Recent Updates (November 2025)